 I just want to let you know that all opinions are my own and I may earn from qualifying purchases.
 Regardless, I only recommend products or services I use personally and believe will be good for my readers.

 Going on summer vacations at my grandma’s place was no different.
 Her place was a regular cleaning boot camp!
 She had a special way of washing dishes, which I had to follow step by step.
 I had to wash my own clothes, keep my clothes neatly folded, and share in the household chores.
-My brother and my boy cousin, of course, shirked their duty, but I never did because
+My brother and my boy cousin, of course, shirked their duty, but I never did because I was a wuss I was totally scared of granny.
+I actually mastered the art of cleaning (actually, the art of dusting, because my older cousin is one mean cleaning machine), but I didn’t find it fun.
+Ever.

 - Turn off the water supply (Of course).
 Get down on your knees and find the valve under your sink and turn it off.